LGBTQ themes in mythology: Maya and Aztec

 Xōchipilli is an Aztec god seen as the patron of homosexuals and male prostitutes.

 Native American and Inuit

 In Inuit shamanism, the first two humans were Aakulujjuusi and Uumarnituq, both male.
 This same-sex couple desired company and decided to mate.
 This sexual encounter resulted in pregnancy for Uumarnituq.
 As he was physically not equipped to give birth, a spell was cast that changed his sex, giving him a vagina capable of passing the child.
 The now-female Uumarnituq was also responsible for introducing war into the world via magic, in order to curb overpopulation.
-The goddess Sedna is an Inuit creator deity, with dominion of marine animals.
-She is depicted as gynandrous or hermaphroditic in some myths, and is served by two-spirit shamans.
-Other myths show Sedna as a bisexual or lesbian, living with her female partner at the bottom of the ocean.

-Many stories of Native Americans include Coyote seducing apparently lesbian couples, usually much to his detriment in the end.
+Many stories of Native Americans include Coyote seducing apparently lesbian couples, usually to his detriment.
 Other great spirits will sometimes take over a female body if no other presents itself when they wish to seduce a beautiful young woman.

 Santería and Candomblé

 Santería and Candomblé are syncretic religions derived from Yoruba diasporic beliefs and Catholicism, most prevalent in South Americas, including Cuba and Brazil.
 Their mythologies have many similarities to that of Yoruba, and contains a pantheon of Oríshas (spirits), comparable to (and often identified with) the lwa of Voodoo.

 In one Cuban Santería "pataki", or mythological story, the sea goddess Yemaha is tricked into incestuous sex with her son Shango.
 To hide her shame at this event, she banished her other two sons, Inle and Abbata, to live at the bottom of the ocean, additionally cutting out Inle's tongue and making Abbata deaf.
 As a result of their isolation and loneliness, Inle and Abbata become passionate friends and then lovers, able to communicate empathically.
 This pataki is used to explain the origin of incest, muteness, and deafness in addition to homosexuality.

 In Candomblé in Brazil there's Oxumaré, the rainbow serpent who is both male and female.